rbdannenberg/o2/test/README.txt

 broadcastclient.c - development code; see if broadcasting works broadcastserver.c

-clockmaster.c - test of O2 clock synchronization (there are no clockslave.c    provisions here to test accuracy, only if it works).
+clockref.c    - test of O2 clock synchronization (there are no clockmirror.c   provisions here to test accuracy, only if it works).
                 To test, run both processes on the same host or on the same local network.
 They should discover each other, run the clock sync protocol, and print